zztczcx/generals.io-bot/README.md

   }

   owners: [-1, 0, 1, 2, 3, .....size]
                      -1 : not occupied or no owner,
            0, 1, 2, ....: playerIndex

   terrain: [-1, 0, 1, 2]
-          -1: mean mountain or obstables;
+          -1: mountain or obstables;
-          0 : empty
+           0: empty
            1: city
            2: general

+  strenths: [0,0,11,55,1,2, .....size]
+          how many army on each tile
 ```